 Chest Pain Center

 St. Joseph Hospital is accredited as a chest pain center with primary PCI by the American College of Cardiology Accreditation Services.
-This means processes are in place to quickly diagnose and treat chest pain patients 24/7.
-Care may include cardiac catheterization or angioplasty performed by an interventional cardiologist in the hospital's cath lab.
+This means processes are in place to quickly diagnose and treat chest pain patients.
+Care may include catheterization, angioplasty or stent placement performed by an interventional cardiologist in the hospital's cardiac cath lab.

 - Shortness of breath

 - Pain that travels down one or both arms

 - Excessive fatigue or weakness

 Instead of chest pain or pressure, some people have: